UML-Cyber-Security/CCDC_Practice_Infrastructure/Network/Proxmox/2-SDN.md

 # Setup of the Software Defined Network <!-- omit from toc -->
 This document described the setup and configuration of Software Defined Networks in Proxmox for this project.
+It also contains a walkthrough for the Network Creation.

 ## Table of Contents <!-- omit from toc -->